 You can also make instant espresso with cold water if you want iced espresso.
 We recommend adding the espresso powder first, then the cold water, and finally, the ice cubes.

 Why?
 After pouring in the water, you have to stir the espresso powder, and ice cubes can get in the way of that.

-Although the water should dissolve most of the espresso granules (especially if it’s hot), causing their flavor to release on the way out, you still don’t want any clumps or lumps of espresso powder at the bottom of your mug.
+Although the water should dissolve most of the espresso granules, causing their flavor to release on the way out, you still don’t want any clumps or lumps of espresso powder at the bottom of your mug.
 Stirring is the only way to prevent that.

 When satisfied that you stirred sufficiently, take a sip of your espresso.
 You might decide to add more espresso powder, but don’t overdo it.
 Another teaspoon will do the trick, and you want to stir that just as well as the first teaspoon.

 Espresso powder is very caffeinated, sometimes even more so than real espresso.